svelte-pilot/svelte-pilot.github.io/docs/en/routing.md

 # Routing

-In the [Creating a New Project](creating-a-project) chapter, we can see that the route entries are defined within the `routes` configuration item when instantiating the `Router`.
+In the [Creating a New Project](creating-a-project) section, we can see that the route entries are defined within the `routes` configuration item when instantiating the `Router`.
 Each route entry contains two properties: `path` and `component`.
 Here, `path` is the route path, and `component` is the corresponding component for the route.
 Here’s an example:

 ```js
 /// file: src/router.js